Read more about

 An Oceanic city torn by poverty, joblessness, and cultural clashes, Port Moresby in Papua New Guinea is one of the most dangerous places in all of Oceania.

-6. Darwin, Australia
+6. Gold Coast, Australia

-5. Mackay, Australia
+5. Melbourne, Australia

-3. Wollongong, Australia
+3. Darwin, Australia

 1. Port Moresby, Papua New Guinea